LAS VEGAS -- Marc-Andre Fleury has enjoyed many big moments during his decorated NHL career.

-After an evenly contested first period that saw both goaltenders come up with spectacular saves to keep both teams off the scoreboard, Vegas was increasingly better in the second with the first seven shots on goal.
+After an evenly contested first period that saw both goaltenders come up with spectacular saves to keep their opponents off the scoreboard, Vegas was increasingly better in the second with the first seven shots on goal.

-Smith took advantage on a power play with the eighth shot of the period, when he gathered a rebound, maneuvered his away around Crawford and tucked home the first goal of the game to give the Golden Knights a 1-0 lead.
+Smith took advantage on a power play with the eighth shot of the period.
+He gathered a rebound, maneuvered his way around Crawford and tucked home the first goal of the game.

-With less than a minute left in the second, Smith did a masterful job in forcing a turnover from Chicago veteran Jonathan Toews and then streaking in on an odd-man rush, delaying just long enough to draw Crawford to his left and then dishing to Karlsson, who finished with a short-handed goal to make it 3-0.
+With less than a minute left in the second, Smith was masterful in forcing a turnover from Chicago veteran Jonathan Toews, streaking in on an odd-man rush and delaying just long enough to draw Crawford to his left before dishing to Karlsson, who finished with a short-handed goal to make it 3-0.

-While the Golden Knights outshot Chicago 16-8 in the second, the Blackhawks had more high-danger chances through two periods (8-7).
-Fleury didn't look as though he missed any time whatsoever, flashing leather and making highlight-reel saves to thwart every Chicago effort, including back-to-back attempts by Toews on the doorstep late in the second.
+Meanwhile, Fleury didn't look as though he missed any time whatsoever, flashing leather and making highlight-reel saves to thwart every Blackhawks effort, including back-to-back attempts by Toews on the doorstep late in the second.

-Blackhawks: Continue their three-game road trip at Arizona on Thursday.
+Blackhawks: Continue their three-game road trip Thursday at Arizona.

-Golden Knights: Play the first of back-to-back road games at St. Louis on Thursday.
+Golden Knights: Play the first of back-to-back road games Thursday at St. Louis.

 More AP NHL: https://apnews.com/tag/NHL and https://twitter.com/AP—Sports